-It was as the voted the top city in the World for a visit by Rough Guide (2015) and the New York Magazine (2013), its the 4th most visited UK city (behind London, Edinburgh and Manchester) by overseas visitors and it’s where I now call home.
+It was as the voted the top city in the World for a visit by Rough Guide (2015) and the New York Magazine (2013), it is the 4th most visited UK city by overseas visitors (behind London, Edinburgh and Manchester) and it is where I now call home.

 In this, my first post of the “Best of Birmingham” series, I would like to tell you why you should visit this great city.
 So here goes, 5 reasons why you should visit Birmingham, straight from a local.

 1. The Chocolate Factory

 We have a real live chocolate factory!
 The Cadbury factory was opened in 1879 by the Cadbury brothers (George and Richard), and it still produces chocolates here today.
 Its visitor attraction “Cadbury World” is one of the most popular attractions in Birmingham, if not the UK.